sunfounder/picar-x/docs/source/python/python_start/enable_i2c_camera.rst

-Enable I2C and Camera Interface
+Enable I2C Interface
 ========================================

-Here we are using the Raspberry Pi's I2C and Camera interfaces, but by default they are disabled, so we need to enable them first.
+Here we are using the Raspberry Pi's I2C interfaces, but by default they are disabled, so we need to enable them first.

 #.
 Input the following command: